MerginMaps/media-sync/docs/quick_start.md

 ![bucket](images/qgis_proj2.png)

+If you wish to specify folder within the bucket to store the files you can specify `MINIO__BUCKET_SUBPATH` variable ie. `MINIO__BUCKET_SUBPATH=MyFolder` to store files in `MyFolder` instead of root of the bucket.

 In order to stop syncing simply stop docker container.